 The tortilla is part of the culinary identity of Mexicans and one of the first things we struggle with when we live outside México.
 Sometimes the simplest things are the ones that are harder to recreate.
 Such is the case of the tortilla.
-Even when there are two main types of tortillas, the flour and the corn one, we will focus on the corn tortilla today.
+Even when there are two main types of tortillas, flour and corn, we will focus on the corn tortilla today.
 However, it is important to note that they both have a right side and the other side.

 In order to have a good corn tortilla one only needs three ingredients: corn flour, water and salt.
 This simple mix of Mexican ingredients needs little work but a lot of skill and practice to obtain a vessel in which we can taco anything.
 Whether straight out of the griddle, fried or reheated, the tortilla should be a soft but pliable and strong element to hold all kinds of fillings without breaking.